Max Kepler Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.88).
+- The Guardians have a 3.86 team ERA that ranks sixth across all league pitching staffs.

-- The Guardians allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians give up the fourth-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.